Cravex1862/PullGit/README.md

 You should see:
 ```
-âœ… gitdeploy daemon started
+✅ GitDeploy daemon started

 Auto-sync scheduler is now running in the background
 Log file: ~/.gitdeploy/sync.log
 ```

-Now gitdeploy will automatically check for updates and pull changes!
+Now GitDeploy will automatically check for updates and pull changes!

 ### G. Verify Everything is Running